Skip to content ↓

 Writing

+At Higham, we teach English as whole class lessons, so that all children have access to the age-related skills and knowledge contained in the National Curriculum.
 Writing skills are developed through a text-based approach.
 From ‘hooking’ the pupils in at the start of a unit and exploring the text in order to build an understanding of the writer’s craft, pupils develop a deep understanding of the components of writing – planning, drafting, sharing, evaluating, revising, editing and then publishing.
-Texts are carefully chosen to deepen pupils knowledge of the wider curriculum, while ensuring pupils are immersed in our rich and varied literary heritage and high quality vocabulary.
+Texts are carefully chosen to deepen pupil’s knowledge of the wider curriculum, while ensuring pupils are immersed in our rich and varied literary heritage and high-quality vocabulary.

 As we believe consistency and well-taught English is the foundation of a valuable education, we ensure that the teaching of writing is purposeful, robust and shows clear progression for all children.
-In line with the new National Curriculum, all year groups are taught the explicit grammar, punctuation and spelling objectives required for that age groups.
+In line with the National Curriculum, all year groups are taught the explicit grammar, punctuation and spelling objectives required for that age groups.
 As well as teaching the objectives, teachers are able to embed the skills throughout the year in cross-curricular writing opportunities ensuring that most children are achieving the objectives at the expected level and that some children can achieve at a greater depth standard.
 In this sense, assessment of writing is also more fluid as teachers can assess against a set framework.
 All year groups use the same format for assessing writing which have been produced in line with the end of Key Stage assessment frameworks as published by the Department for Education.

 Grammar and Punctuation